zacanger/dotfiles/README.md

 ## Things To Know

-* This is shared between Ubuntu, Debian, Arch, and macOS.
+* This is shared between Ubuntu, Debian, Arch, work macOS, and Windows for music + WSL.
 * Bash 4, Python3, Node latest, Neovim.
 * I don't know Perl.
 * The files called `*.list` (under `/misc`) are to keep track of what I need on a fresh PC.